Does my credit score affect business energy prices?

 We pride ourselves on saving UK businesses money on their gas and electricity bills.
 Through years of experience, we've helped our customers save over £100m.

-Switching commercial energy providers couldn't be easier.
-It takes just 60 seconds to find a range of business energy rates from our panel of trusted UK suppliers.
+Switching business energy providers couldn't be easier.
+It takes just 60 seconds to find a range of great energy rates from our panel of trusted UK suppliers.

-Businesses all over the UK have trusted us to switch their commercial energy providers.
+Companies all over the UK have trusted us to switch their business energy providers.
 Start your money-saving journey now.

 Our trusted panel of UK business energy providers meet our highest standards, so you can switch with confidence.
 You can choose your tariff from your range of business energy quotes and start the switching process today.